 You don’t get what you wish for.
 You get what you work for.
 Join us and explore!

 The University of Juba (UoJ) is a comprehensive premier South Sudan University that was established in 1975.
-The University admitted it’s first students in 1977, and currently boasts about 38,000 students spread across 21 Schools, 2 Colleges, 3 Institutes, and 4 specialized centers of which 5,000 students are studying at postgraduate level.
-We are based in Juba downtown, the beautiful and cosmopolitan capital of South Sudan.
+The University admitted it’s first students in 1977, and currently boasts about 40,000 students spread across 23 Schools, 2 Colleges, 3 Institutes, and 5 specialized centers of which over 5,000 students are studying at postgraduate level.
+We are based in the downtown of Juba, the beautiful and cosmopolitan capital of South Sudan.

-The University of Juba (UoJ) was founded in 1975 with the goal of training civil servants for autonomous government of South Sudan.
+The University of Juba (UoJ) was founded in 1975 with the goal of training civil servants for autonomous government of Southern Sudan.

 Welcome to the University of Juba